A Cayley graph for $F_{2}\times F_{2}$ which is not minimally almost convex: Loop shortening properties

+We have shown that any path contained in $B(2n)$ between $a^{n}b^{-n}$ and $ta^{n}b^{-n+1}$ has length at least $4n$.
+Since this holds for any positive integer $n$, the pair $(G,S_{2})$ does not satisfy MAC.\end{proof}

-\section{loop shortening properties}
+\section{Loop shortening properties}

-In \cite{loop_shortening} Elder introduced the loop shortening and basepoint loop shortening properties as a natural generalisation of the falsification by fellow traveller property.
+In \cite{loop_shortening} Elder introduced the loop shortening and basepoint loop shortening properties as natural generalisations of the falsification by fellow traveller property (FFTP).
 Where FFTP gives a simple way to check if a word is a geodesic, each of the loop shortening properties gives a somewhat simple way to check if a word represents the identity in the group.

+We define these loop shortening properties below.
+For convenience we describe the loops only by the vertices that they pass through.
+As discussed earlier this uniquely defines the loops in our cases as each pair of adjacent vertices in the graph we consider is joined by only one edge.
+Even without this assumption the definition would make sense if a {\em loop} of vertices is considered to mean a sequence of vertices where each is adjacent to the previous, and the final vertex in the sequence is the same as the starting vertex.